 While some recording artists tame their sound or succumb to nostalgia with age, Robyn Hitchcock is keeping it weird.
 Hitchcock's latest release, "Love from London," is a 10-song collection that includes the chamber-music-tinged "Harry's Song," the strumming love letter of "Be Still," and the electronically charged "I Love You," with the opening verse: "Tendrils grow between us, tendrils you can't see.
 I'm dissolving into you, you're rolling into me" — pure Hitchcockian wordplay that sticks to the British songsmith's fascination with organisms, nature and even food.
 "Tendrils look good to me: miniature roots that need no soil — delicate, yet binding — pale green tubers almost like hairs that one organism uses to clasp onto another, to survive," Hitchcock says.
-"I guess I'd rather write about tendrils than, say, football or the military."
+"I guess I'd rather write about tendrils than, say, football or

 Northeast Florida music lovers get a chance to experience Hitchcock's unique songcraft when he performs a solo concert on Jan.
 25 at Ponte Vedra Concert Hall.